Discrete effects on some boundary schemes of multiple-relaxation-time lattice Boltzmann model for convection-diffusion equations: NUMERICAL RESULTS

-Then, we test the three-dimensional case with BGK and MRT models with D3Q19 lattice model.
-Under the same lattice size to eliminate the numerical slip in MRT model, we can adjust the parameter $s_2$ to satisfy Eq. (\ref{eq51}) while in the BGK model $s_2$ is determined by diffusion coefficient, and can not be adjusted.
-We perform some simulations with both BGK and MRT models, and presented the results in Fig. \ref{Exp2_Fig1}, \ref{Exp2_Fig2} and \ref{Exp2_Fig3}.
-In these figures, the values of $s_1$ are taken to be $0.1$, $0.6$, $1.9$, and a particular value satisfying Eq. (\ref{eq51}) under the condition of $s_1=s_2$.
-From the results in Fig. \ref{Exp2_Fig1}, \ref{Exp2_Fig2} and \ref{Exp2_Fig3}, one can see that when $s_2$ satisfies Eq. (\ref{eq51}), the numerical results are in good agreement with analytical solutions.
+Here we consider the popular D3Q19 BGK and MRT model, the physical parameters $L = 1.0$, $u_x = 0.1$, $u_y = 0.0$, $u_z = 0.0$, the diffusion coefficient $D = 0.1$, the boundary conditions $\phi_0=0$, $\phi_L=1$, $\delta_x=L/N$ with the grid number $N$ varying from 5 to 17.
+For the ABB boundary scheme, we can adjust the parameter $s_2$ to satisfy Eq. (\ref{eq48}) to get more accurate results.
+We perform some simulations with both BGK and MRT models, and present the results in Figs. \ref{Exp2_Fig1}, \ref{Exp2_Fig2}, \ref{Exp2_Fig3} and \ref{Exp2_Fig4}.
+In these figures, the values of $s_1$ are taken to be $0.1$, $0.6$, $1.9$, and a particular value satisfying Eq. (\ref{eq48}) under the condition of $s_1=s_2$.
+From the results in Figs. \ref{Exp2_Fig1}, \ref{Exp2_Fig2}, \ref{Exp2_Fig3} and \ref{Exp2_Fig4}, one can see that when $s_2$ satisfies Eq. (\ref{eq48}), the numerical results are in good agreement with analytical solutions.

-Here we would like to give some comparisons of the GREs betweeen D2Q5 and D2D9, D3Q7 and D3Q19 models in Table. \ref{Tab_Exp5_1} and \ref{Tab_Exp5_2}, and find that there are no apparent differences between D2Q5 and D2D9, D3Q7 and D3Q19 models.
+Here we give some comparisons of the GRE and $E_{max}$ among D2Q5 and D2D9, D3Q7 and D3Q19 models in Tables. \ref{Tab_Exp3_1}, \ref{Tab_Exp3_3}, \ref{Tab_Exp3_2} and \ref{Tab_Exp3_4}, and find that there are no apparent differences among D2Q5 and D2D9, D3Q7 and D3Q19 models when we adjust $s_2$ to satisfy Eq. (\ref{eq48}) for ABB boundary scheme.
 However, the D2Q5 and D3Q7 models are more efficient since less discrete velocities are included.